droe-lang/droe-lang.github.io/src/guide/quick-start.md

   url: /guide/project-structure/
 ---

-Let's build your first Roelang program!
+Let's build your first Roe program!
 This guide will walk you through creating a simple project that demonstrates the key features of the language.

 ## Create Your First Project

-Start by creating a new Roelang project:
+Start by creating a new Roe project:

 ```bash
 # Create and enter project directory